sccn/sccn.github.io/others/TIPS_and_FAQ.md

 ### Spectrogram orientation?

-**Question:** We normally display our chrono-spectrograms with the lower frequencies at the bottom of the plot, just the opposite how Eagle does it.
+We normally display our chrono-spectrograms with the lower frequencies at the bottom of the plot, just the opposite how Eagle does it.
 Is there an easy way to change this?